mehassanhmood/mehassanhmood/README.md

 # 💫 About Me:

-- **Full Stack Data Scientist | Quantitative Analyst**
+**AI/ML Engineer & Quant System Architect**

 I'm currently working on:
-  1. Masters in Business Analyitics and Artificial Intelligence
+  1. Cusal Inferencing and dynamic pricing.
-  2. *Research*: Application of ML and algorithms in Capital Markets (Stocks)
+  2. *Research*: Application of ML and algorithms in Capital Markets
-  3. *BuraqTech.ca*: My start-up, CI/CD and adding new products while improving the existing.
+  3. Maalio - For a better understanding of your finances.

 # 💻 Tech Stack: